Apply Now Apply Now Apply Now

 1. Problem Definition

-The first step in any data science project is to clearly define the problem you are trying to solve.
+The first step in data science projects is to clearly define the problem you are trying to solve.
 This involves engaging with business stakeholders to understand their needs, challenges, and objectives.
 By conducting thorough stakeholder interviews, you can gather the necessary information to articulate a clear and concise problem statement.

 This statement outlines the business objectives and sets the criteria for success.
 Additionally, formulating hypotheses that can be tested through data analysis is essential at this stage.